MileHacker Logo

 Lake-Effect Snow

-Buffalo earns its reputation for lake-effect snow, especially from November to February.
-This weather phenomenon occurs when cold air masses move across the relatively warmer waters of Lake Erie, learning moisture and next dumping it as snow on the downwind shore.
-This might bring about heavy, localized snowfall events, sometimes measured in feet rather than inches, especially south of the city.
+Buffalo earns its reputation for lake-effect snow, especially from Between november And february.
+This weather phenomenon occurs when cold air masses move across the relatively warmer waters of Lake Erie, picking up moisture and then dumping it as snow on the downwind shore.
+This can lead to heavy, localized snowfall events, sometimes measured in feet rather than inches, especially south of the city.

 Winter Travel Planning

-Traveling in winter calls for careful planning for snow-covered roads and potential delays.
+Winter travel calls for diligent arrangement for snow-covered roads and potential delays.
 Stay informed by checking local weather advisories before and during your visit.
 While less dramatic, thunderstorms can occur during summer, sometimes bringing heavy rain or strong winds.

 Ideal Activities by Season